 Having immediate access to clean data will allow you to segment your database rapidly and efficiently:

 - examine your database

 - identify highly targeted segments

-- ensure your contacts contain individualized information pertinent to that voter
+- ensure your contacts contain individualized information pertinent to that contact

 For demographic information, and a number of other data points, you will be able to rely on Ecanvassers standard fields.
 However, to tailor the system to record the data points you require, you will want to set up appropriate Custom Fields.

 For general directions on their use or set up, visit Custom Fields.

 Creating your Custom Fields